Jews in Palm Springs--Understanding Hasidic Judaism

 There is a large Jewish community in the Coachella Valley, many of whom are Hasidic.

 The number of Jews in the Coachella Valley, 32,000, makes it one of the largest Jewish communities in the United States.
-In Palm Desert anywhere from an eighth to a quarter of the population is Jewish.
+In Palm Desert, anywhere from an eighth to a quarter of the population is Jewish.

-Last summer in an article about Hasidic Jews, the New York Times writer, Joseph Berger, proposed that many New Yorkers probably ponder the question of "How in the world do they they stay cool?"
+Last summer, in an article about Hasidic Jews, the New York Times writer Joseph Berger proposed that many New Yorkers probably ponder the question of "How in the world do they they stay cool?"

 Berger reported that they are used to it.
 "The Hasidim will tell you they have learned to live comfortably in all seasons with their daily attire," he wrote.